Highlights: EU leaders arrive for two-day summit dominated by Brexit

 “It is not for us to say what should be done in internal French politics.”

-Reporting by Philip Blenkinsop, Alastair Macdonald, Jan Strupczewski, Elizabeth Piper, Francesco Guarascio, Gabriela Baczynska
+Reporting by Philip Blenkinsop, Alastair Macdonald, Jan Strupczewski, Elizabeth Piper, Francesco Guarascio, Gabriela Baczynska, Michel Rose